outaagunga/documentation/strategy-forex.md

 All conditions must be true:

-1. **Trend Filter**
+1. **Regime Alignment**

-   * The 200-period HMA slope must satisfy the previously defined multi-bar slope confirmation logic
+   * Filter The 200-period HMA slope is used solely to confirm alignment with the current volatility regime and does not imply future price direction

 2. **Volatility Filter**

    * Volatility filter passes if: